Hierarchical Message-Passing Graph Neural Networks

 \textbf{Few-shot node classification (RQ1-1\&RQ2)}.
-We exhibit the results in Table~\ref{table:FW_NC_results}.
-The proposed HC-GNN demonstrates better performance in few-shot learning than all competing methods across three datasets.
+Table~\ref{table:fs_nc_results} demonstrates better performance in few-shot learning than all competing methods across $3$ datasets.
 Such results indicate that the hierarchical message passing is able to transfer supervised information through inter- and intra-level propagations.
-In addition, hierarchical clusters further enlarge the influence range of supervised information from a small number of training samples.
+In addition, the hierarchical message-passing pipeline further enlarges the influence range of supervision information from a small number of training samples.
 With effective and efficient pathways to broadcast information, HC-GNN is proven to be quite promising in few-shot learning.

-\textbf{Community detection (RQ1-2).} The results of community detection conducted on the Emails dataset are also shown in Table~\ref{table:NC_results}.
+\textbf{Community detection (RQ1-2).} The community detection results conducted on the Emails dataset are also shown in Table~\ref{table:nc_results}.
 It can be seen that HC-GNN again outperforms all competing methods.
 We believe this is because the communities identified by Louvain are further exploited by learning their hierarchical interactions in HC-GNN.
-In other words, HC-GNN is able to reinforce the intra- and inter-community effect and encode it into node embeddings.
+In other words, HC-GNN is able to reinforce the intra- and inter-community effect and encode it into node representations.